Walfdo/CloudGuru/README.md

 # CloudGuru
-Sandbox for practice with cloud guru
+Sandbox for practice with cloud guru courses